peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  Returns a number similar to this number but with the decimal point moved to the right.
 * `EDecimal Multiply​(int intValue)`<br>
- Multiplies this object by the given 32-bit signed integer.
+ Multiplies this arbitrary-precision decimal floating-point number by a 32-bit signed integer and returns the result.
 * `EDecimal Multiply​(long longValue)`<br>
- Multiplies this object by the given 64-bit signed integer.
+ Multiplies this arbitrary-precision decimal floating-point number by a 64-bit signed integer and returns the result.
 * `EDecimal Multiply​(EDecimal otherValue)`<br>
- Multiplies two decimal numbers.
+ Multiplies this arbitrary-precision decimal floating-point number by another arbitrary-precision decimal floating-point number and returns the result.
 * `EDecimal Multiply​(EDecimal op,
         EContext ctx)`<br>
- Multiplies two decimal numbers.
+ Multiplies this arbitrary-precision decimal floating-point number by another arbitrary-precision decimal floating-point number and returns the result.
 * `EDecimal MultiplyAndAdd​(EDecimal multiplicand,
               EDecimal augend)`<br>
  Multiplies by one decimal number, and then adds another decimal number.